 1. Outstanding, reliable customer experience is a competitive advantage.

-Four Seasons’ architecture may vary from property to property, but they always strive to offer a platinum lever of customer service.
-When they deliver this consistently excellent service over and over again across the world, Four Seasons builds customer loyalty and reduces customer sensitivity to price.
+Four Seasons’ architecture may vary from property to property, but they always strive to offer a platinum level of customer service.
+When they deliver this consistently excellent service over and over again across the world, the business builds customer loyalty and reduces customer sensitivity to price.